TonicAI/textual/docs/source/redact/datasets.rst

     with open('<file name>', 'wb') as f:
         f.write(file_bytes)

-Viewing the pii information of a dataset
+Viewing the PII information for a dataset
 --------------------------------------

-To view the PII information of a dataset, call the **pii_info** function.
-If information has not yet been fetched, the function will fetch the information from the server.
+To view the PII information for a dataset, call the **pii_info** function.
+If information has not yet been fetched, the function fetches the information from the server.